johnnycatsf/psychedeli.ca/_posts/2011-04-10-fuck-gitorious.md

 layout: post
 title: "fuck gitorious"
-category: code
+category: programming
-tags: rant, git, visualization, rails
+tags: "rant, git, visualization, rails"
+date: 2011-04-10
 ---

 After several weeks of labor all for nought, I've given up on using [gitorious](http://gitorious.org/) as my web-based git repo visualizer.
 All I want is [GitHub](http://github.com/) without paying the money, is that so much to ask for?? :)